Rainbow Chopped Salad with Sesame-Garlic Dressing

 Assuming said orders meant drink water, eat several pounds of vegetables, and watch (extra) hours of Dawson’s Creek in the bath, I am being a very good patient.

-Needless to say, I’ve continued my soup kick this week (particularly into this one right now), but I also whipped up the fancy Thai Cashew Chopped Salad on your screen from my friend Ali’s latest book, Inspiralized & Beyond, and it was glorious.
+Needless to say, I’ve continued my soup kick this week (particularly into this one right now), but I also whipped up the fancy Rainbow Chopped Salad on your screen from my friend Ali’s latest book, Inspiralized & Beyond, and it was glorious.

 If you don’t already know Ali Mafucci, she is the spiralizing queen (she also has her own spiralizer, The Inspiralizer, which blows all others out of the water), and she’s written…count it…three cookbooks.
 They’re all great, but I have to say, I’m particularly fond of this one because it’s filled with seasonal veggie-packed meals that aren’t necessarily spiralized (hence the “Beyond” in ze title).
 Think Sweet Potato Skin Nachos, Zucchini Pork Dumplings, Cacio e Pepe Kale, and Spiralized Tuna Tataki Bowls.